pwnengine/LeetSpeak/README.md

 # Disclaimer

-I seriously advice against using outside of education as the project is incredibly insecure without any form of encryption.
+I seriously advise against using outside of education as the project is incredibly insecure without any form of encryption.

 Meaning all of your conversations would be open to the public eye.